 Let the leather air dry until tomorrow.
 To achieve a darker shade, apply another layer of polish to your leather bag and let it dry overnight.

-Avoid using harsh chemicals such as bleach or ammonia on your leather bag.
-These substances can strip the natural oils from the leather, causing it to become dry and brittle.
-And avoid using heat sources such as hairdryers or heaters to speed up the drying process of the leather.
-This can cause the leather to crack and lose its natural oils, leading to irreversible damage.
+Avoid using harsh chemicals such as bleach or ammonia on your leather bag, as these substances can strip the natural oils from the leather, causing it to become dry and brittle.
+Avoid using steel wool or abrasive tools on leather surfaces, as these can scratch and permanently scar the material.
+Avoid using heat sources such as hairdryers or heaters to speed up the drying process, as this can cause the leather to crack and lose its natural oils, leading to irreversible damage.

 The Importance Of Leather Care

-Apply leather oil.
 Oil penetrates and hydrates leather fibers to replenish them, resulting in a smoother and more supple texture.
 Additionally, it has the ability to restore the physical appearance of leather by hiding imperfections and adding color to aged areas.
 Certain oils provide protection against the elements, helping to resist water and stains.
-Leather has strong durability, ensuring a lasting quality.
-Using the appropriate oil on your leather items, such as briefcases, wallets, or furniture, will simply help them last longer.
+Using the appropriate oil on your leather items, such as briefcases, wallets, or furniture, will simply help them last longer (Khazova et al., 2020; Çolak et al., 2021).

 Leather goods are known for their durability and timeless appeal, but they do require proper care and maintenance to ensure they stay in top condition.
-One important aspect of leather maintenance is using the right oil to keep it moisturized and supple.
 Here are some tips for leather maintenance and how to identify the best oil for your leather goods:

-Before applying any oil to your leather items, it's important to clean them thoroughly.
-Use a damp cloth to remove any dirt, dust, or grime from the surface of the leather.
-You can also use a leather cleaner specifically designed for this purpose.
-Allow the leather to dry completely before moving on to the next step.
+Before applying any oil to your leather items, it is important to keep the leather clean by removing any dirt, dust, or grime from the surface using a damp cloth or a leather cleaner specifically designed for this purpose.
+Allow the leather to dry completely before moving on to the next step (Rostocki et al., 2022).

-There are many different oils that can be used to condition and protect leather.
-Some popular options include neatsfoot oil, mink oil, and coconut oil.
-Each type of oil has its own unique properties, so it's important to choose one that is suitable for the specific type of leather you're treating.
-For example, neatsfoot oil is great for softening and conditioning dry leather, while mink oil is better for waterproofing and protecting against moisture.
+There are many different natural oils that can be used to condition and protect leather.
+Some popular options include neatsfoot oil, mink oil, coconut oil, and jojoba oil.
+Each type of oil has its own unique properties, so it is important to choose one that is suitable for the specific type of leather you are treating.
+For example, neatsfoot oil is great for softening and conditioning dry leather, while mink oil is better for waterproofing and protecting against moisture (Jahanban-Esfahlan et al., 2020; Çolak et al., 2021).

-Before applying any oil to your leather items, it's a good idea to test it on a small, inconspicuous area first.
-This will help you determine if the oil will have any adverse effects on the leather, such as discoloration or stiffness.
+Before applying any oil to your leather items, it is a good idea to test it on a small, inconspicuous area first.
+This will help you determine if the oil will have any adverse effects on the leather, such as discoloration or stiffness (Adiova et al., 2024).
 If the test area looks good after the oil has been applied, you can proceed with treating the rest of the leather.

-Once you've chosen the right oil and tested it on a small area, it's time to apply it to the rest of the leather.
-Use a clean cloth or sponge to apply a thin, even coat of oil to the surface of the leather.
+Once you have chosen the right oil and tested it on a small area, it is time to apply it to the rest of the leather.
+Use a clean microfiber cloth or sponge to apply a thin, even coat of oil to the surface of the leather.
 Make sure to rub the oil in gently, using circular motions to ensure that it is absorbed evenly.
-Allow the leather to dry completely before using or storing it.
+Allow the leather to dry completely before using or storing it (Niculescu et al., 2019).

 How To Apply Leather Oil

 Understanding how to use oil properly is essential in treating leather.
 An excessive amount of oil will result in the item being dark and greasy to the touch.
-Proper training in the rubbing technique is necessary for a smooth and even coating.
 Below are some steps to follow when applying oil to your leather items:

 Preparation

-High-quality leather, such as the vegetable-tanned, full-grain leather used in products, is porous and absorbs dirt and impurities over time.
-It is necessary to clean the leather first to unclog the pores and allow the leather oil to penetrate into the fibers more easily.
+High-quality leather, such as the vegetable-tanned, full-grain leather used in premium products, is porous and absorbs dirt and impurities over time.
+It is necessary to keep the leather clean first to unclog the pores and allow the leather oil to penetrate into the fibers more easily.
+Use a slightly damp microfiber cloth to softly wipe the full surface of the product, then apply a dab of leather cleaner and rub in circular motions, applying evenly over the entire surface including the edges.
+After finishing, allow the leather to air dry for a minimum of 24 hours before removing any leftover residue (Rostocki et al., 2022; Niculescu et al., 2019).

 Application